 (==) :: a -> a -> Bool

-In this example, any datatype that defines the (==) operator is an Eq type, without needing to explicitly declare that it is.
-In addition, functions can specify constraints that force their parameter to be instances of some particular type classes.
+In this example, any datatype that implements the (==) operator would automatically become an `Eq` type, without the need to explicitly declare that it is.
+In addition, functions can specify constraints that force their parameter to be instances of some particular type class.

 Monads

-Monads are actually a straightforward concept if category theory is not involved.
-Monads are really just the pipeline design pattern.
+Monads are actually a straightforward concept if no category theory is involved.
+Monads are just a pipeline design pattern.
 The most essential function that Monads define is the bind operator (>>=) which is equivalent to something like `Promise.then` in JavaScript.

 readFile "in.txt" >>= print